paycoreio/docs/docs/products/hpp/features.md

 ## Error handling

-When an error condition occurs, there are some cases where PayCore.io cannot determine which skin and language to use to display the error message with.
+When an error condition occurs, there are some cases where {{custom.company_name}} cannot determine which skin and language to use to display the error message with.

 To enhance the shopper experience, you have the option to include the following fields in the URL that the shopper is directed to: